eflautt/ga-data-science/resources/instructor-resources/github-repo-instance-guide.md

 ### Repo Guide
 This guide is intended to help create a repository for your DS instance.

-**The DS instructor repo includes:**
+**The DS instructor repo will include:**

 - Lesson Plans & Slide Decks
 - Workshop datasets + starter & solution code
 - Project Prompts, Rubrics, & Solution Code (where applicable)
 - Resources for students and instructors

+Once you create your instance, you should also create a student-facing repo.
-**The DS student-facing repo includes:**
+**The DS student-facing repo should include:**

 - Lesson Startercode & Datasets
 - Project Prompts & Rubrics
 - Student Resources
- - _Note: It does NOT include solution codes or lesson slide decks._
+ - _Note: It should NOT include solution codes._

-For instructions on how to set up a student-facing GitHub repository for your DS class, please see below.
+For instructions on how to set up a GitHub repository for your DS class, please see below.
 > __IMPORTANT: Once you are done setting up your repo, please delete or overwrite the contents of this Readme!__

 ---

 ## Requirements

-* [ ] **Github Usernames**: Before you get started, you should have a list of usernames for all relevant instructors, TA's, and students.
-> If they don't already have one, ask them to signup (it's free).
+* [ ] **Github Usernames**: Before you get started, you should have a list of usernames for all relevant instructors, TA's, and/or students.
+If they don't already have one, ask them to signup (it's free).

 * [ ] **Basic Github Familiarity**: Here is a [useful tutorial](https://generalassembly.wistia.com/medias/jkrycndgrs) that will teach you how to create an account, install the Github desktop app, and start a repository.

 ***

-## Setting Up Your Student-Facing Repo
+## Setting Up Your Repo

-In Data Science, we recommend using a student-facing repo to distribute project prompts/rubrics, starter/sample code, and course resources.
-The instructor should create a student-facing repo for their course by following these steps:
+In Data Science, we recommend using forking the master curriculum repo for your own course instances.
+We further recommend creating a student-facing repo to distribute project prompts/rubrics, starter/sample code, and course resources.

 ***